Skip to content

 Is there a minimum deposit for a business savings account?

 This depends on the type of deposit account you choose.
-You might be able to open an instant access account with just £1, but the minimum deposit for a fixed-term bond is likely to be higher.
+You might be able to open an instant access account with just £1, but the minimum deposit for a fixed-term bond will likely be higher.

-Yes, business deposits are protected in the same way as individual bank deposits – up to £85,000 – via the Financial Services Compensation Scheme.
+Yes, business deposits are protected like individual bank deposits – up to £85,000 – via the Financial Services Compensation Scheme.
 Be aware that if you’re a sole trader, personal and business funds will be treated as a single entity, whereas a limited company is a separate entity to its shareholders.
 Read more about the FSCS on the official site here.

 In summary

-Clearly, if you have any funds in your business current account, unless you have a ‘premium’ current account, or suchlike, you’re unlikely to be earning a penny in interest.
+Clearly, if you have funds in your business current account, unless you have a ‘premium’ current account or something similar, you’re unlikely to earn a penny in interest.

-We recommend you take some time to compare the business savings account marketplace – and transfer any funds you don’t require for working capital – and earn some interest!
+We recommend you take some time to compare the business savings account marketplace, transfer any funds you don’t require for working capital, and earn some interest!

-This is one quick win any business can achieve – without having to commit a great deal of time or effort!
+This is one quick win any business can achieve without committing a great deal of time or effort!